 Each room has a unique design and fantastic views.
 Chalet d’Adrien also has a spa which uses Nuxe products.
 It is possible to visit the Chalet d’Adrien spa for treatments as a day guest but the use of the pool and sauna is limited to hotel guests only.

 Relais Chateaux also own Le Chalet de Flore.
 This 4-star property is in the middle of Verbier on the main street. but has no spa or restaurant.

 If you’re looking for a great value boutique hotel option check out the lovely 3-star Hotel Bristol.
-This lovely chalet has a fantastic location in the middle of town and has recently been renovated.
-Their standard room is a good size and the thread count was more than adequate – as they like to stay 5-star bedding at a 3-star price!
+This lovely Verbier chalet has a fantastic location in the middle of town and has recently been renovated.

-Several of their rooms have balconies and there are 5 junior suites available.
+Several of the rooms at this Verbier hotel have balconies and there are 5 junior suites available.
 Hotel Bristol has a restaurant but it is separate from the hotel.
 Breakfast, however, is served inside the hotel in a chalet-style setup.

 How to Get To Verbier